Advanced analytics

 Advanced Analytics Scripts

-This page covers machine learning, regression models, and statistical analysis techniques for Viva Insights data.
+This page covers machine learning, regression models, and statistical analysis techniques for Viva Insights data — from predicting top performance and selecting predictive features, to testing for significant associations, to measuring the real-world impact of a program or intervention.

 Machine Learning & Predictive Modeling